DD-103 Universal Digital Dial

 When your model is displayed turn the BAND switch back to center.
 If you pass your model, turn the BAND switch to the left position to step backwards.
 Stop on your model.
 Now press and release the CALIBRATE button so that the button is in the out position.
 The unit will auto-program itself for your radio.
 Allow several seconds for it to complete programming before removing power.

-The numbers displayed at this time are the required offsets for each band of the programmed radio.
+If the VFO is not yet connected, he numbers displayed at this time are the required offsets for each band of the programmed radio.

 This may be the only programming necessary.
 If your crystals are still reasonably accurate and your IF is properly aligned, the accuracy may be acceptable.